-At inception, the primary focus was addressing the problems of acid mine drainage (AMD).
-BCWA’s first President, Jim Lafontaine, lead us through our early, formative first five years (1993-1998) laying the organizational foundation and structure, which was highlighted by the watershed hosting a statewide AMD conference in 1996.
-His tenure as president gave way to Dr. Robert Eppley (Environmental Scientist, Phd.
-Chemistry).
-Dr. Eppley became very instrumental in securing and managing a number of DEP Growing Greener and other grants, resulting in the construction of a series of successful passive AMD treatment systems.
-These efforts culminated in the watershed receiving the PaDEP Governors Award for Environmental Excellence.
-These systems remain in existence today and stand as Dr. Eppley’s legacy of being a tireless, environmental advocate for the Blacklick Creek Watershed Association.
+Since inception, the primary focus of BCWA has been addressing the numerous sources of acid mine drainage (AMD) within the watershed.
+BCWA’s first president, Jim Lafontaine, lead BCWA through the early formative years (1993-1998), developing the organizational foundation and structure.
+A highlight of those years came in 1996, when BCWA hosted a statewide AMD conference.
+Jim’s tenure as president gave way to Dr. Robert Eppley (Environmental Scientist, PhD, Chemistry).
+Dr. Eppley was instrumental in securing and managing a number of DEP Growing Greener and other grants, resulting in the construction of a series of successful passive AMD treatment systems.
+These efforts culminated in the BCWA receiving the PADEP Governors Award for Environmental Excellence.
+These systems remain in existence today and stand as one of Dr. Eppley’s legacies.
+He was a tireless advocate for the Blacklick Creek Watershed.

 BCWA works with many diverse partners to complete its projects and to reach its goals.
 Some of those partners include the PA DEP, PA Game Commission, PA Fish & Boat Commission, county officials, township officials, conservation districts, coal mining companies, utilities, and faculty and students of Indiana University of Pennsylvania and Saint Francis University.